kholostovamk/Final-Project-Starter/DesignDocuments/proposal.md

 ### Wen – **Data & Features Developer**

-	•	Build the FileHandler class to handle saving/loading pets to/from CSV and JSON formats
+	•	Build the FileHandler class to handle saving/loading pets to/from JSON formats
 	•	Ensure file operations support both the full inventory and the desired pet list
 	•	Implement the SearchFilter class with filtering logic (by age, breed, gender, weight) and name-based searching
 	•	Enable searching within filtered results as a stretch goal